manasi1031/Simply-swimming/README.md

 - CSS Validator: Used for validating CSS code.

-- [Techsini website](https://techsini.com/) to create a visual mockup of the site.

 - [PNG to JPG](https://png2jpg.com/) to convert png files to jpg.

 - [Favicon Generator](https://favicon.io/favicon-generator/) to generate favicon for website.